sethlsx/CarND-Advanced-Lane-Lines/writeup.md

 When I was coding, I wrote mutiple plt.imshow() function to check the image transformation step by step to make sure the transformation didn't go wrong.
 Althoug I comment these lines out, they are still left in the code for future tuning.

+Here is an example of the transformed image.

+![warped][../CarND-Advanced-Lane-Lines/step_by_step/test2_warped.png]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I define functions in code cell 10 through 11 to perform this job.
 I used the sliding windows methods to identify the lines and fit second order polynomial to them.

 Here in code cell 12 I define function to search for lines based on the lanes found in the prior frame.
-Yet I didn't use it for the project, as I'm unfamilier with video processiong.
-This could be useful in the future.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.